zhoulander/Powermon433/README.md

 2. The program will switch to reading whichever Power Monitor sensor had its button pressed most recently.
 There should be a way of locking to a single sensor.
+3. Energy is stored as an unsigned (short) int, so rolls over at 65536 Wh.
+This should be handled using an unsigned long.

 ## TODO ##